LaDilettante/personal-webpage/_posts/2016-11-22-mutable-state-in-R.md

 The main goal of this post is to implement an OOP-like behavior in R, especially a mutable state.
-The motivation for this approach is to test MCMC code, but you can skip straight to the next paragraph where I discuss the R implementation.
+The motivation for this approach is to test MCMC code, but you can skip straight to the [next section](#Rimplementation) where I discuss the R implementation.

-(If you are from Reddit, feel free to comment here or in the Reddit thread -- I'll monitor both for your insights!)
+(If you are from Reddit, feel free to comment here or in the Reddit thread -- I'll check both.)

 # Motivation